webplatform/docs/apis/audio-video/video/index.md

     href: /dom/HTMLMediaElement
 summary: 'HTML Video element allows creator of a HTML document or view of a Web Application to embed a video for display when a user visits the view or opens HTML document in a web browser.'
 tags:
+  - API_Objects
-  0: API
+  - API
-  1: Objects
-  3: Video
+  - Video
+  - Needs_Examples
 uri: apis/audio-video/video

 ---